 (Except November 24)

 Fees and admission:

 Fee is per child.
-Nonmembers: Fees do not include admission to the Arboretum.
+Fee does not include admission to the Arboretum.

 Upcoming Events in the Sterling Morton Library

 For a morning of community, connectivity and spirited discussion, join Leafing Through the Pages, the Sterling Morton Library's book discussion group.
 Meeting on the second Thursday of every month from 10 a.m. until noon in the Library, this group explores works of fiction and non-fiction relating to natural history, ecology, and gardens.
 Participants need to obtain books and read each month's selection prior to the gathering to fully share in the discussion.